pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 [^1]: One can experience this by running any repo encompassing command on top
     of a raw git ebuild repo or by blowing away metadata/md5-cache.
 [^2]: https://pkgcraft.github.io/posts/rustifying-bash-builtins/
+[^3]: Pkgcraft's bundled version of bash allows redirections to /dev/null in
+    restricted mode while bash does not.
-[^3]: Bash intertwines global state everywhere throughout its parser and
+[^4]: Bash intertwines global state everywhere throughout its parser and
     execution pipeline.